Scholarships for master's – Rwanda

 - hold a first or upper second class (or the equivalent) undergraduate degree;

-- be a resident citizen of Rwanda and have not previously studied outside Africa;
+- be a resident citizen of Rwanda and have not previously studied outside Africa (training of six months or less does not count);

 - be committed to returning home and able to demonstrate the potential to make a positive impact on the future of Rwanda;